phazelift/words.js/README.md

 All indexes in words.js are 1 based.
 Negative indexes can be used in most functions. -1 references the last word in the internal words array, 1 references the first word.

-The `new Words()` object is made for chaining operations on words in strings, most of it's methods return their own context.
+words.js is made for chaining operations on words in strings, most of it's methods return their own context.
 To return the actual value of the internal string/array, one can use `.get()` or `.$` or `.string`.
 ___
 You can use `npm install words.js` when using node.js.
-The dependant strings.js and included types.js will automatically be installed as well.
+The dependent strings.js and included types.js will automatically be installed as well.
 <br/>
 ```javascript